Can Your House Look Like a Model Home?

 If you don’t have an office and pay bills in the kitchen; set aside a drawer where you can keep bills, calculator, pens, sticky notes, and other office supplies.
 If you need a file cabinet, this can be placed in the coat closet.
 If you have an office keep papers filed and new mail in a letter tray or something similar, keep a few pens and pencils in a holder and just the necessities on the desktop.

 In the bathtub/shower area, use a caddy of some sort for shampoo, conditioner, face wash, shavers, and soaps.
 Only keep items on the counter that are necessary, take a look at under the sink or drawer storage options for personal accessories such as: hair pins, hair bands, jewelry and other personal care products to help keep the bathroom clutter free.

-Mud Room/Laundry Room
+Organizing the Mud Room/Laundry Room

 If you enter the house through the garage and have space in the mud room or laundry room create a cubby space for each member of the family where coats, shoes, school bags, purses and other personal items can be left when you get home.
 The same can be done at the front entrance except maybe use a bench with coat hangers and cubbies below the seat for shoes.